sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 # a) Data repository

 ## Synthetic Dataset
 Polarized groups typically contain two densely connected groups with some cross-connections.
 This pattern can be easily modeled by Stochastic Block Models (SBMs).
+Note that such a netowrk structure does not gurantee polarization, but could be used as starting point.

-I have created a Jupyter Notebook file that demonstrates how to cretae such networks in a few lines of code.
+I have created a Jupyter [Notebook file](https://github.com/sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/blob/master/CreateSyntheticDataset.ipynb) that demonstrates how to cretae such networks in a few lines of code.

+Next, we will add attributes to these nodes.
+This is aligned with the idea that polarization of a partitioned network can be explained by nodes behaviours.
+For example, nodes in one group wil be 'pro' some targte, whereas nodes in other group will be 'anti' the same target.

+We again use the same notebook to create attributed networks [Notebook file](https://github.com/sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/blob/master/CreateSyntheticDataset.ipynb).

+Next, i will try some of the algorithms used in some of the papers listed below to find how well they on this synthetic dataset.

 ## Real-World Dataset